-portance.
+Of the natural resources of a country minerals are of great importance.
 Whether Turkey on this score is richly endowed or not cannot as yet be definitely asserted.
 To determine the mineral wealth of the country the Turkish Republic has organized a Research Institute whose scientists are exploring all parts of the country as well as studying the applied use of previously discovered resources.
 Coal, chromium, antimony, copper, and iron ore mining is being rapidly developed and has come to occupy an important part in Turkish economy.

-Chrome was first discovered in Turkey in 1848, fifteen miles north of the town of Bursa, in the Marmara region.
+Chrome was first discovered in Turkey in 1848, fifteen miles north of the town of Bursa, in the Marmora region.
 Up to the present chrome ore has been located in 117 different parts of the country.
 The richest chrome mining operations today are in Guleman in the Elazig district of Southeastern Turkey.
-Production was 422,000 tons in 1950 and over 800,000 in 1953, making Turkey one of the four major producers of chrome in the world.
-Turkey's exports of chrome ore have advanced to 700,000 tons per year.
+Production in 1924 was 701,519 metric tons.
+Today it has attained 3,800,000 tons and Turkey has become one of the four major producers of chrome in the world.
 This important mineral is one of the strategic materials used in the production of steel, so important in peace and war.
 Chrome is widely used in plating because it provides a rust-proof surface.
 It is used for everything from automobile bumpers to ash trays.